School Bus Stop/Stakeholder Responsibility

-- Objects and people are hard to see
+- Objects and people can be difficult to see

-- Headlights of all vehicles may blind other drivers
+- Headlights of vehicles may blind other drivers

-- They need to have their bus pass with them every day and swipe whenever entering/leaving the school bus.
+- They need to have their bus pass with them every day and swipe whenever they enter/leave the school bus.

-- The bus pass is to be kept and used until they graduate or move from the district.
+- The bus pass is to be kept and used until they enter Treasure Mountain Junior High or move from the district.

-- If a student fails to have their pass with them a Student Conduct Report may be generated with possible consequences.
+- If a student fails to pass with them, a Student Conduct Report may be generated with possible consequences.

-Safety and security of the students in Park City School District is always of the utmost importance, and in their best interest please observe the following at the bus stop and at school.
+The safety and security of the students in Park City School District are always of the utmost importance, and in their best interest please observe the following at the bus stop and at school.

 Code of Conduct for Riding the School Bus Rules

-Riding the school bus is privilege.
-These rules are posted on all district school buses, and on the district web site.
+Riding the school bus is a privilege.
+These rules are posted on all district school buses, and on the district website.
 A copy is provided in each student’s registration packet.